0xadada/0xadada.github.io/docs/2024-05-01-the-disappearance-of-lived-time.md

 ---

 ![
   The north face of The Mönch from Lauterbrunnen valley in Switzerland.
-Photo by the author, 2016.
+Photo by the author, 2016; art by Cole Carson 2024.
 ](/static/images/2024-05-01-lauterbrunnen-lived-time-vs-spectacular-time.png)

 <figure>